A normal form for a real 2-codimensional submanifold in $\mathbb{C}^{N+1}$ near a CR singularity: Preliminaries, notations and Extended Moser Lemma

 \bl For every homogeneous polynomial $P(z)$ of degree $(t+1)s$ there exists a unique decomposition

 such that $L(z)=\left(\Delta_{1}(z)A_{1}(z)+\dots+\Delta_{N}(z)A_{N}(z)\right)\Delta(z)^{t}$, where $A_{1}(z),\dots,A_{N}(z)$ are linear forms. \el

-The lemmas $2.3$ and $2.4$ are consequences of the Fisher decomposition (see ~\cite{Sh}). \br The Lemma $2.4$ is a particular case of the generalized Fisher decomposition.
+Lemmas $2.3$ and $2.4$ are consequences of the Fischer decomposition (see ~\cite{Sh}). \br Lemma $2.4$ is a particular case of generalized Fischer's decomposition.
 The polynomial $L(z)$ is uniquely determined, but the linear forms $A_{1}(z),\dots,A_{N}(z)$ are not necessarily uniquely determined.
 In order to make them uniquely determined we consider a nondegenerate polynomial $\Delta(z)$ (see (\ref{2.4}) and Definition $1.2$). \er

 The following proposition shows us the nondegeneracy condition on $\Delta(z)$ is invariant under any linear change of coordinates: \bp If $\Delta(z)$ is nondegenerate and $z\longmapsto Az$ is a linear change of coordinates, then $\Delta(Az)$ is also nondegenerate. \ep \begin{proof}